SamirChowdhary24/Terraform-AWS-Tasks/task 3/README.md

+# TASK 3
-# Terraform Modular Environment AWS Infrastructure
+# Modular AWS Infrastructure Using Terraform

-This project demonstrates a modular approach to provisioning AWS infrastructure using Terraform.
-It is structured to support multiple environments (`dev`, `prod`, and `test`) while promoting reuse, clarity, and scalability.
+This project showcases a modular method for provisioning AWS infrastructure with Terraform.
+It is designed to support multiple environments (`dev`, `prod`, and `test`) while emphasizing reusability, clarity, and scalability.

 ---